 My goal in this tutorial is to give you the necessary skills and knowledge to work with lye safely and with confidence.
-Trust me it’s really not that scary once you get over the initial hesitation.
-And, did you know that lye is used in some food making procedures as well – think bagels.
-So, it can’t be all that terrible 😉
+Trust me it's not that scary once you get over the initial hesitation.
+So, let's make cold process soaps!

 Disclosure: This post contains affiliate links, meaning at no additional cost to you will I earn a commission if you decide to click through and make a purchase.